LinX64/TelegramBot-Computer-Software/README.md

 **Changes :**

 - Added the *left* and *Welcome* message when a user joins or lefts.
-- Redesgining the codes too.
+- Redesigning the codes too.